gmadhu89/academic-projects/Machine-Learning/spam-classification-trees/README.md

 2. A classifier is also constructed using Random Forest model.
 3. A one-class SVM approach for spam filtering is experimented.
 Data is randomly shuffled and partitioned to use 80% for training and the remaining 20% for testing.
 All non-spam emails are extracted from the training block (80% of data you have selected) to build the one-class kernel SVM using RBF kernel (you can turn the kernel bandwidth to achieve good performance).
 Then , it is applied on the 20% of data reserved for testing (thus this is a novelty detection situation).
 The total misclassification error rate on this testing data is then reported.

-CART_RandomForest.html - Contains results of the classification.
+CART_RandomForest.pdf - Contains results of the classification.

 ** Source code will be provided upon request.**